Loan Agreement

 Why You Need a Loan Agreement

-You are borrowing money for a real estate purchase, vehicle acquisition, or business expansion and need a comprehensive agreement that documents the interest rate, collateral, and repayment terms.
-You may also need a promissory note to accompany the loan agreement.
+You are borrowing money for a real estate purchase, vehicle acquisition, or business expansion and need a complete agreement that documents the interest rate, collateral, and repayment terms.
+You may also need a Sample promissory note to accompany the loan agreement.

 You want to establish a line of credit or revolving loan facility with defined draw periods, interest calculations, and repayment obligations that protect the lender while providing flexibility to the borrower.